CMSgov/bluebutton-site-static/_pages/developers.md

 	**Client Authentication:** Select "Send as Basic Auth header"

 6. Click Request Token.
-You should see a pop up for the MyMedicare.gov.
+You should see a pop up for your Medicare account.
 Login using one of the synthetic beneficiary accounts

 	<div class="ds-c-alert ds-c-alert--hide-icon ds-u-margin-bottom--2">
     <div class="ds-c-alert__body">